 Use of Funds

 Applications and award budgets should be built around key milestones.
-Milestones are key points in a project, which represent reliable, quantifiable indicators/deliverables of the project’s progress and are used to make decisions on further progress.
+Milestones are key points in a project that represent reliable, quantifiable indicators/deliverables of the project's progress and are used to make decisions on further progress.
 If an award is made, the Harrington Discovery Institute Innovation Support Center will work with recipients to help refine and manage the milestones.

 The project must be structured to deliver a lead product with strong potential for clinical and commercial application.